Nikoobox/pomegranate/README.md

 ![Pomegranate Banner](extra_media/add_ingredients_gif.gif)

 ## Modals
 Below, you can see how we allow a user to easily edit items in their kitchen.
 This modal, like our user login demonstrated above, allows for a smooth UI/UX.
-Here, we (code talk here).
+Here, we render edit container based on the modal 'edit' type under case 'edit'.
+In a future, more cases could be added under the switch if needed.
+Modal will be closed if the user either clicks outside of the form or on 'X'.

 ![Edit Item Model](extra_media/model_demo.gif)